 4) Create a Content Calendar

 Now to the good stuff!
 A social marketing framework is important for any branded social channel to thrive.
 Here’s where your research and prep comes into play.
 Identify content themes based on the initial research you’ve conducted, and create a plan for promoting select posts to reach a wider potential audience.
-Promoting key posts will help bypass the organic newsfeed algorithms of major sites like Facebook and Instagram to ensure fans and others will actually see the content that you’ve worked so hard on.
+Promoting key posts will help bypass the newsfeed algorithms of major sites like Facebook and Instagram to ensure fans and others will actually see the content that you’ve worked so hard on.

 5) Identify KPIs